AlexMikhalev/synth-data-engineering/README.md

 ```

 # Create synthetic data using Cloud Event specification
-For example I have sensors and devices and I wanted to test that sensors can emit all kind of messages handled by cloud events - including encoding xml inside payload
+For example, I have sensors and devices and I wanted to test that sensors can emit all kinds of messages handled by cloud events - including encoding xml inside payload
 if you have to follow cloud event specification [link](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#event-data)
 Event type can be encoded xml, typed data - digit, json array and  base24 encoded data.
 I created `iodata.json`